thinkinglabs/hiring-questions/README.md

 ### Opening questions

-* How can we help ? (get into the candidate's expectations: about the interview, the team, the company)<p> You will be happy at the end of the interview if ... ? (check for the candidate's expectations and gives us the ability to continue with our own expectations, what are we looking for)
+* How can we help ? (get into the candidate's expectations: about the interview, the team, the company) You will be happy at the end of the interview if ... ? (check for the candidate's expectations and gives us the ability to continue with our own expectations, what are we looking for)
 * Tell us something about yourself ?
 * Your CV is more than 2 pages long.
 What would be the 3 highlights you would like someone to take away from reading it ?
-* Tell me something about you've read recently that affected your work ?<p>If they don’t read anything, the follow up question is how does the candidate learn.
+* Tell me something about you've read recently that affected your work ?
+  If they don’t read anything, the follow up question is how does the candidate learn.
 * What have you learned recently ?
 * What attracted you to our company/team ?
 * Tell me about a project that went really bad.
 And what have you learned about it ?